dimfeld/ergo/README.md

 ## 0.4

 - [ ] Long-running Javascript tasks
+- [ ] Ability to run Nomad jobs as actions

 ## 0.3

 - [ ] MVP of UI for editing tasks, actions, and inputs.
 - [ ] Implement last missing pieces of queue behavior.
+- [ ] Barebones user management

 ## 0.2